tonikocjan/LintLokalize/README.md

 if which LintLokalize > /dev/null; then
   LintLokalize Path/To/Localization/Localizable.strings
 else
-  echo "warning: LintLokalize not installed" fi
+  echo "warning: LintLokalize not installed.
+Install it by following the installation guide at `https://github.com/tonikocjan/LintLokalize`."
+  # echo "error: LintLokalize not installed.
+Install it by following the installation guide at `https://github.com/tonikocjan/LintLokalize`."
+fi
 ```